3liz/lizmap-documentation/source/publish/lizmap_plugin/edition.rst

 Principle
 ---------

-Since version 2.8, it is possible to allow users to **edit spatial and attribute data** from the Lizmap Web Client interface for **PostgreSQL or Spatialite** layers of the QGIS project.
+Since |lizmap_2_8|, it is possible to allow users to **edit spatial and attribute data** from the Lizmap Web Client interface for **PostgreSQL or Spatialite** layers of the QGIS project.
 The Lizmap plugin allows you to add one or more layers and choose what actions for each will be possible in the web interface:

 * creating elements
 * modifying attributes